zigotica/gridsponsive/README.md

 }
 ```

-This way my markup will be semantic since I'm not adding size-meaning to elements that will change measures with media queries.
+This way your markup will be semantic since you're not adding size-meaning to elements that will change measures with media queries.

-We can also defined inner paddings using `relGutW` function, that takes number of used columns in that selector, then calculates internally the effective 1 gutter size as relative measure unit.
-Using same example above:
+Since different grid columns and proportions are allowed, we need to setup which one to use within each breakpoint/mediaquery.
+This is managed *automatically* by `bpmin`, `bpmax` and `bpminmax` mixins.
+For instance:

 ```
 p {
+	@include gridreset; @include gridcol(2); // this could be 4 columns 40px:20px column/gutter ratio
+    @include bpmin($bp-tablet) {
-    @include gridcol(2);
+        @include gridcol(2); // this could be 4 columns 60px:20px column/gutter ratio
-    padding: 0 @include relGutW(2); /* sides padding = 1 gutter width */
     }
+    @include bpminmax($bp-desk, $bp-extra) {
+        @include gridcol(4); // this could be 24 columns 1:1 column/gutter ratio
+    }
+}
 ```

-### Goodies

-Gridsponsive comes with some variables, mixins and functions to make your life easier, most used ones are:

-* `prefixer` helps you… prefix stuff with -webkit-, -moz-, -ms- and -o-
-* `rem` lets you use px fonts that are then converted to a px fallback + rem unit.
-* There's a `DEBUGMODE` variable (boolean 0/1, default 0) that applies specific background colors and opacity to test boxes width/height, visualize grids beneath layout, etc. Example
+As you can see, when we have more than one grid and you call `gridwrap`/`gridcol` mixins outside of `bpmin`, `bpmax` and `bpminmax` mediaqueries, we need to include a `@include gridreset;` (in this case it's not automatic since we are outside those 'magic' mixins), for example:

 ```
-$DEBUGMODE : 1;
-.expandedbox {
+.selector {
+    @include gridreset; @include gridcol(4); // this could be 4 columns 40px:20px column/gutter ratio
-  @include debug(red, white);
+    @include bpmin($bp-tablet) {
+        @include gridcol(7); // this could be 24 columns 1:1 column/gutter ratio
     }
+}
 ```

-* You can optionally test your layout using the grid.js that will paint columns for each media query.
-This is exportable from Gruntfile.js (you will need to add grid.js to the build process).
-This has yet to be documented, and eventually sync'ed from generated Grids.

 ### Basic layout blocks